 A perfect gift for Dad.
 This fabulous paper bowl is made entirely of recycled cardstock paper – no glue, no staples.
 It’s so elegant you may want to make several.
-Dad can use to hold paper clips or other small office supplies; at home, he can toss in his key and/or his coins or just display it proudly.
+Dad can use it to hold paper clips or other small office supplies; at home, he can toss in his keys and/or his extra coins or just display it proudly on his study desk.

-NOTE: Use cardstock that is only between 11 to 13 inches.
-Longer than that it becomes too wobbly.
+NOTE: Use cardstock that is between 11 to 13 inches.
+Any bigger than that it becomes too wobbly.
 Have fun and let me know how yours has turned out.

-Step 1 Here’s what you will need to make the bowl: cardstock paper (I used some old office supplies), ruler, pencil, one wood skewer, scissors or Xacto knife, hole punch.
+Here’s what you will need to make the bowl: cardstock paper (I used some old office supplies), ruler, pencil, one bamboo wood skewer, scissors or Xacto knife, hole punch.
 That’s it!

-Step 5 Stack all of the long pieces of cardstock together, ensuring that the holes you punched line up, and then insert one of the rolled pieces you made through the hole.
+Stack all of the long pieces of cardstock together, ensuring that the holes you punched line up, and then carefully insert one of the rolled anchor pieces you made through the hole.
 Repeat at the other end.
-The rolled piece will expand to fill the hole
+The rolled piece will expand to fill the hole.

 Carefully fan out the joined pieces from the centre to create the bowl.
 You’re done!